 c.
 The Second and Fourth Vice President and the Secretary-Treasurer

-shall be elected in even numbered years.
+shall be elected in the year 2016.

 d.
 Newly-elected officers shall officially take office on January 1st of the year following their election.